-Will special education resources be available?
+Are special education resources available?

 Yes.
 As a public school, we must meet the same standards for making special education resources available as any other school in the district.
 As a small school, we do not have all the same resources available that larger school might have; we work with families to coordinate to meet students’ needs.

-Will there be help for students learning English?
+Ia there help for students learning English?

 Yes.
 We take an approach called “structured immersion,” meaning that we teach in English, but provide help and support for students who are learning English.

-How will students’ progress be evaluated?
+How is students’ progress evaluated?

 Because we are a public school, our students take the same standardized tests as all California schoolchildren.
 In addition, teachers at Connect Community Charter School create personal educational goals for every student, accounting for their social-emotional learning as well as their academic achievement.